satish-shrestha-4u/Eniac_Magist_Business_Analysis_Project/tableau/README.md

 # Tableau Dashboard

-This folder contains Tableau dashboard screenshots or links related to the Eniac and Magist business analysis.
+This folder contains selected Tableau dashboard screenshots related to the Eniac and Magist business analysis.

 The dashboard was used to support the final business recommendation.

-This folder is limited due to the copyright issues.
+Only selected screenshots are included for portfolio purposes.